 Traditional uprights tend to have larger dust bins by default, while cordless models are typically smaller, in an effort to keep them streamlined and lightweight.
 Dyson's Outsize is the outlier, with its full-size half-gallon dust bin.
 Beyond this specialty model, we find Dyson and Shark's dust bin offerings to be rather similar in size.

-Shark vs Dyson: Filtration
+Shark vs Dyson: which has the best filtration?

-All of Dyson's products carry advanced whole-machine HEPA filtration (opens in new tab), emphasizing its 5-layer filtration and cyclone technology that is the heart of Dyson's technology to keep dust and dirt trapped inside.
+All of Dyson's products carry advanced whole-machine HEPA filtration, emphasizing its 5-layer filtration and cyclone technology that is the heart of Dyson's technology to keep dust and dirt trapped inside.

 The dust bin is only the first stage to separating the particles visible to the naked eye.
 Dyson’s multi-cyclone technology, with up to 18 cyclones, depending on the model, maintains the velocity required to remove fine dust from the airflow.
 Pre- and post-motor filters are responsible for filtering the smallest particles, capable of removing 99.97 percent of particles invisible to the human eye as small as 0.3 microns.

 Dyson filters are easily washable and help prevent the build-up of allergens or dander.

 Most Shark machines feature their Anti-Allergen Complete Seal, which traps dust, allergens, and irritants and seals them inside, keeping it out of the air you breathe.
 Particles filter through the washable foam and felt filters.
 Some more of the premium models will also feature HEPA, but it will drive up the price.

 Shark vs Dyson: which has the better warranty?

 Shark is the clear winner here, offering five-year warranties where Dyson only offers two-year parts and labor warranties.